Nikon D780 vs Panasonic FZ330

 Studio photographers will appreciate that the Nikon D780 (unlike the FZ330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D780 and the FZ330 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the D780 followed on from the Nikon D750.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic FZ330 Manual.
+Further information on the features and operation of the D780 and FZ330 can be found, respectively, in the Nikon D780 Manual (free pdf) or the online Panasonic FZ330 Manual.